|

 Monarch Crest Trail

-A favorite among fat trackers and one of the most spectacular rides in the country, the Monarch Crest Trail, is 12 miles from Monarch to Marshall pass including another 29 miles of single track following on the Rainbow Trail to US 285 and on to Methodist Mountain and Bear Creek.
+This is a favorite among fat trackers and is one of the most spectacular rides in the country.
+The Monarch Crest Trail is an approximately 11 mile section of the Continental Divide National Scenic Trail running from Monarch Pass to Marshall Pass.
+Another 29 miles of single track follows the Rainbow Trail to US 285 and from there to Methodist Mountain and Bear Creek.

-At 11,000 to 12,000 feet, the initial 12 mile stretch traverses the Continental Divide.
-Views of the Sawatch Range, Pikes Peak to the east as well as the San Juans and Uncompahgres to the southwest and west are magnificent.
-On a clear day, you can see forever along this trail.
+Views of the Sawatch Range, Pikes Peak (to the east), and the San Juans and Uncompahgres (to the southwest and west) are magnificent.
+On a clear day, you really can see forever along this trail.

 Rating: Intermediate-advanced